inviwo/inviwo.github.io/pages/manual/wip-building.md

 We recommend that you compile Inviwo using the latest version of XCode from the Apple AppStore.

 ### Dependencies
+ We recommend installing the dependencies using [brew](https://brew.sh).

 - [Qt6 binaries](https://qt.io/download-open-source/)
 - [Python](https://www.python.org/downloads/)
 - [Numpy](https://numpy.org/)

- We recommend installing the dependencies using [brew](https://brew.sh).
 ```shell
 brew install cmake qt python3 numpy
 ```

 ### Building
-1. Create a base directory where you want to build Inviwo, e.g., `~/inviwo/`.
-We will call this directory `base`.
+1. Create a base directory where you want to build Inviwo, e.g., `~/inviwo-project/`.
 At the end we will end up with a directory structure like this:
     ```
-    └── base
+    └── inviwo-project
         ├── builds
         │   └── xcode-user
         ├── inviwo
         └── vcpkg
     ```
 2. Clone the Inviwo repository.
-In the `base` directory run:
+In the `inviwo-project` directory run:
    ```shell
    git clone https://github.com/inviwo/inviwo
    ```
 3. Clone the vcpkg repository.
-In the `base` directory run
+In the `inviwo-project` directory run
     ```shell
     git clone https://github.com/microsoft/vcpkg
     ```
 4. Configure CMake.
-From the `base` directory run:
+From the `inviwo-project` directory run:
    ```shell
    cmake -S inviwo --preset xcode-user
    ```
 5. Compile Inviwo.
-From the `base` directory run:
+From the `inviwo-project` directory run:
    ```shell
    cmake --build builds/xcode-user --config RelWithDebInfo
    ```